-When making a Managed Copy, the MCM must first connect to a MCS to obtain authorization.
+When making a Managed Copy, the MCM shall first connect to a MCS to obtain authorization.
 The URL contained on the media identifies the MCS to be used for obtaining this authorization.
-In the event that no valid Managed Copy URL is contained on the media, the MCM uses the Default URL to locate the MCS to be used.
-The MCM must provide to the MCS the Content ID contained on the media.
+In the event that no Managed Copy URL is contained on the media, the MCM uses the Default URL (https://mcas.aacsmanagedcopy.com/services/ManagedCopyService) to locate the MCS to be used.
+The MCM shall provide to the MCS both the Content ID and the Content Certificate ID contained on the media.
+The Content Owner shall direct the MCS on which of the two IDs to use for the Managed Copy operation.
 The Format specific books of this specification define where these items are contained on the media.

-The MCM can either be activated directly as a standalone application or it can be invoked via the menuing system contained within the scripts on the media to be copied.
+The MCM can either be activated directly as a stand-alone application or it can be invoked via the menuing system contained within the scripts on the media to be copied.
 Assuming the MCM is activated via the menuing system, the MCM will follow the steps outlined below.
-If it is being activated as a standalone application, then the MCM will being at step 3.
+If it is being activated as a stand-alone application, then the MCM will begin at step 3.